MatSim91/Milestone-Project-2-Memory-Game/README.md

 4. While trying to run the game it was not running properly.
     4.1 Fix: While checking why I the game source on the gamt.html page was incorrect.
 After I updated it fixed the problem.

+5. The restart button was not working.
+    5.1: Fixed typo with the onclick that was calling the runGame function.
 # Deployment

+- GitHub Pages: Under the repository page: Click on Settings - Scroll down to the "GitHub Pages" section - Select the Source Branch - Click Save.

 - For this project, I have used the cloud-based IDE [Gitpod](https://gitpod.io/) and [GitHub](http://github.com/) as a free git repository hosting.